telephone call

 • You're looking for a quick, affordable fix

-• You want to try a low-pressure solution before using the big tools
+• You want to try a low pressure solution before using the big tools

-We sometimes start with a snake just to open the drain enough for a camera inspection, then follow with hydro if the situation calls for it.
+We sometimes start with a snake just to open the drain enough for a camera inspection, then follow with hydro jetting if the situation calls for it.

-Our Hydro Jetting Process (What to Expect)
+Our Hydro Jetting Process

-• We locate the clog, assess the line, and check for weak spots
+1. Video Inspection β€” We locate the clog, assess the line, and check for weak spots

-• We roll in the hydro jetting machine, attach the hose, and prep the specialized nozzle
+2. Jetting Setup β€” We roll in the hydro jetting machine, attach the hose, and prep the specialized nozzle

-• Using up to 8,000 PSI of high pressure water, we clean the pipe walls and flush all debris into the main sewer line
+3. High Pressure Cleaning β€” Using 3,000 to 4,000 PSI of high pressure water jet pipe cleaning, we clean the pipe walls and flush all debris into the main sewer line

-• Another camera pass ensures the line is completely clear
+4. Final Inspection β€” Another camera pass ensures the line is completely clear

-• We’ll give you tips to maintain your system and suggest follow-up drain cleaning if needed
+5. Maintenance Plan β€” We'll give you tips to maintain your system and suggest follow up drain cleaning if needed

-Final Verdict: So, What’s the Best Fix?
+Final Verdict: So, Which Is the Best Fix?

-For minor, one-time clogs, snaking can be a quick and easy win.
+For minor, one time clogs, snaking can be a quick and easy win.

-It’s more thorough, lasts longer, and restores your plumbing system to its best shape fast.
+Hydro jetting is more thorough, lasts longer, and restores your plumbing system to its best shape fast.

 Let's Fix Your Drain the Right Way

-Whether you’re dealing with a stubborn sewer line clog or just want to prevent the next one, we’ve got the right tools, the experience, and the commitment to do the job right.
+Whether you're dealing with a stubborn sewer line clog or just want to prevent the next one, we've got the right tools, the experience, and the commitment to do the job right.
+Serving Bellevue, Seattle, Bothell, and surrounding areas, our team can walk you through hydro jetting vs snaking for home drains and recommend the right fit for your pipe's condition.

+Need hydro jetting, video inspection, or snaking?
 Contact us today to get your drains flowing freely again.

 FAQs